Yesterday it was a great pleasure to meet Dean Jennifer Collins to discuss my Endowed Scholarship.

 As I walked around yesterday it was hard to believe that I received my degree almost 40 years ago.

 I had forgotten how attractive the quadrangle is.
 This is one of the buildings where I studied torts (civil wrongs), trial procedure, evidence, constitutional law, and other legal subjects.

-However when I started in 1976, very few scholarships existed at SMU Law.
-There is still a severe shortage.
-So I took a part-time job to help my parents pay the hefty tuition, fees, books and other expenses.
+When I started in 1976, very few scholarships existed and there is still a severe shortage.
+I took a part-time job to help my parents pay the hefty tuition, fees, books and other expenses.
 They both worked and came from modest means.
 Later I worked for attorneys and a government agency in downtown Dallas to earn some money and further my legal education.

-One reason I decided to specialize in personal injury law was because I enjoyed helping people who did not have the means to take on giant corporations and insurance companies when they have been injured.
-It seemed right out of the David vs. Goliath story.
+One reason I decided to specialize in personal injury law was because I enjoyed helping people who did not have the means to take on giant corporations and insurance companies after they were injured.
+It seemed right out of the David vs. Goliath Bible story.
 I have never forgotten my roots and want everyone to have an equal chance.

 We must support our children.
 It is common knowledge that our public schools are under funded and need help.

 Trying to make a small difference, I have adopted a Fort Worth Independent School District elementary on the economically challenged North Side of Fort Worth for the past 13 years.
 I have supported the school financially. mentored the students, encouraged them to graduate from high school, college and even graduate school, and to work hard.